reacted-io/reacted/README.md

  ReActed can manage for you:

- - Parallelization: leveraging the actor paradigm, reactor can manage for you parallelization, saving the programmer the effort to write and mantain concurrent code.
+ - Parallelization: leveraging the actor paradigm, reactor can manage for you parallelization, saving the programmer the effort to write and maintain concurrent code.
 Synchronization or memory visibility issues problems are structurally removed from your code

  - Distribution: a ReActed instance can naturally and automatically create a cluster with other instances.
 Resources can